Bank of Ghana Balances on a Knife Edge - MyJoyOnline

 Forgone government spending.
 Every cedi the government eventually transfers to recapitalise the Bank is a cedi not spent on schools, hospitals, roads, or social protection.
 If the recapitalisation MOU is honoured, $1.3 billion per year – roughly equivalent to Ghana’s entire 2024 capital expenditure on health – will flow from the Treasury to the Bank’s balance sheet for seven years.
 If the MOU is not honoured, the Bank’s negative equity persists, and the risks described above intensify.

 Currency vulnerability.
 The cedi appreciated 41 per cent against the dollar in 2025 – a remarkable performance driven by strong reserves, high real interest rates, and improved investor confidence.
-But this appreciation was partly sustained by the very OMO operations that are financially unsustainable for the Bank.
+But this appreciation, which has overshot to an OVERVALUED currency, was partly sustained by the very OMO operations that are financially unsustainable for the Bank.
 If the Bank is forced to reduce sterilisation (because the cost is too high), excess cedis will chase dollars, reversing the appreciation.
 A 20 per cent depreciation from current levels would erase the purchasing power gains that Ghanaian households experienced in 2025 and push imported food and fuel prices higher.
+By dogged and dogmatically defending an overvalued currency for so long, the BoG has cemented the expectations to an unrealistic level.

 Conclusion: yes, citizens should care